john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07_examples.md

     >>> print(tf.number_of_lines())
     12345

+The power of this class is that I've done all of the work of reading my text file into an array in one line (`tf = TextFile('my_file.txt')`).
+I can now access the line (`tf.lines`) and do whatever processing I need to do, and ignore all the details about how to read the file.

 Now, let's look at another class.
 This time we will be reading a CSV file.

     class CSVFile(object):